According to the Criminal Code, a person can have something in their possession in three different ways:

 Punishment for possession of stolen property is generally divided into two categories:

-In order to be found guilty of possessing stolen property in Canada, the Crown Prosecutor must prove each of the following elements beyond a reasonable doubt:
+In order to be found guilty of possessing stolen property in Canada, the Crown Prosecutor is required to prove each of the following elements beyond a reasonable doubt:

 - The approximate value of the property.

-Investigation of Possession of Stolen Property Charges in Saskatchewan
+Investigation of Possession of Stolen Property Charges in Surrey

 After the police have gathered their evidence, they will arrest you if they believe you are the perpetrator.
 If you are not present at the scene, police will track you down or issue a warrant for your arrest.